anshddoshi27/Tithi/docs/database/DB_PROGRESS.md

 ### Pitfalls / tricky parts
 - PostgreSQL enums cannot have members reordered or removed.
 Adding new values later requires careful additive migrations and potential casting; design avoids that by defining the complete sets now per Brief.
-- Downstream constraints will rely on subsets (e.g., “active” booking statuses).
+- Downstream constraints will rely on subsets (e.g., "active" booking statuses).
 Any drift would risk overlap logic or policy edge cases.
 - Cross-system serialization must mirror DB enums exactly in APIs and events to avoid invalid state writes.

 ### Questions for Future Me